hundredyearfarms/Hundred-Year-Farms/README.md

 - [OASIS Standards Body - Baseline Protocol for Smart Contracts](https://docs.baseline-protocol.org/baseline-protocol/architecture)
 - [Ernst & Younge Blockchain Initiative](https://blockchain.ey.com/)

 The PEI farm property is suited to the integrated-greenhouse concept since the island has no natural gas lines and electricity prices are among the highest in the country.
 Further, the site is a greenfield with no existing water, sewer, or electrical utilities while at the same time it has abundant wood waste that requires disposal in some manner.
-The concept is largely a redeployment of technology and skills from the oil and gas sector that has the potential to provide better environmental and financial returns than any other clean technology available.

-The next step for the integrated greenhouse concept is to model a workable integrated system and to determine the effect smart contracts could have in reducing project costs.
+The next step is to model a workable integrated system and to determine the role smart contracts could have in reducing project costs.
 After that feasibility study it should  be possible for us to build a demonstration (non-commercial, personal-use) greenhouse within another 6-10 years.
 The developed technology potentially could become a product some time after that.

 **Data**